-Bus, Elephant safari and Jeep safari are available at Bandipur National park.
-The elephant safari is about an hour long, while the Jeep Safari may last for about 2-3 hours.
-Maximum of 6 people are allowed in a Jeep.
+Bus, Elephant safari, and Jeep safari are available at Bandipur National park.
+The elephant safari is about an hour-long, while the Jeep Safari may last for about 2-3 hours.
+A maximum of 6 people is allowed in a Jeep.
 However, you can also book it for a single person.

 It is an exquisite hill station nearby Bandipur.
 Here you will find lush green paddy fields lapped between majestic Western Ghats Mountains.
 There are many trading centers and wildlife sanctuaries here.

 It is not for nothing that Ooty is called the Queen of Hill Stations.
 Tall standing mountains capped in snow, snug atmosphere, dense forests, miles and miles of tea gardens are waiting for you to stretch your arms and reach them.